commercialhaskell/stack/FAQ.md

 stack will automatically install build tools required by your packages or their dependencies, in particular alex and happy.

+__NOTE__: This works when using lts or nightly resolvers, not with ghc or custom resolvers.
+You can manually install build tools by running, e.g., `stack build alex happy`.

 #### How does stack choose which snapshot to use when creating a new config file?

 It checks the two most recent LTS Haskell major versions and the most recent